Code-Institute-Submissions/django-ecommerce-1/README.md

 Having this functionality built-in to the main website, and not hidden away in the Django Admin area, makes for a more user friendly experience.

 b) **Product Views:** Products are displayed either in list form, for multiple views, or in detail form, for a specific product.
-Within the detail view a user will be able to view product reviews, and add their own, if they have purchased the product previously.
+Within the detail view a user will be able to view product reviews, and add their own, in future this will be confined to users that have purchased the product.
 Listing views are paginated.

 Product ratings are displayed for all products, which are an aggregate of the review scores for each product.
 The rating stars are produced using a Django custom template tag as detailed below.